 Important Notes About Attending Programs and Events at Comic-Con

 • In addition, each room has a definite entrance and exit, and some of the larger rooms have specific areas for lining up.
-When you’re in a room, please watch the presentations on the screens that are presented between events for the directions for leaving once a program is over.
+When you’re in a room, please watch the presentations on the screens between events for the directions for leaving once a program is over.
 The various maps in the Quick Guide show the locations of specific room entrances, exits, and lines.
 Also, look for signage that will help you locate the correct line for each programming room.

 Please keep in mind...